bhenrich/bhenrich/README.md

 ## 👨‍💻 About Me

 Heya!
 I'm YuNii, a full-stack developer passionate about helping people and making their life easier through code.
-I specialize in ReactJS, .NET and Python.
+I specialize in Rust, .NET and Python.

 ## 💼 Experience